kevinam99/Reuben/README.md

 # Reuben

+I wanted to quickly get started with a new Flask project as a beginner.
+But I found setting the project manually was a waste of time.
+I don't want to go through the same thing every time I decide to start a new Flas project.
+So, I created Reuben.

 Reuben is a BaSH command line utility that helps you get started with your Flask project by just giving your project's name.

 ### Usage